 Harvesting Water the Permaculture Way.
 A DVD presented by Geoff Lawton.

 “The complete introduction course to constructing a dam and swale on a small acreage farm using the principles of permaculture to harvest water passively.”

 NRCS provides a set of key technical resources to guide on-farm water (and other resource) management practices.
 These include information and recommendations about specific practices related to keyline design as they pertain to local areas.
 Visit the onlineField Office Technical Guide (eFOTG) and click through to the map to your county for details.
 Once there, you can search through practices listed in Section IV of the pull-down menu in the left-hand column of the page.
 Here, you may also find information about financial support that may be available for implementing these practices.
 In addition to practice-specific assistance, the eFOTG provides key data to help growers in resource management decision-making, including natural resource information (Section II in the pull-down menu) about local soil (e.g. web soil survey), water, air, plant and animal resources; planning tools for developing resource management systems (Section III); and other useful tools and information.

 Through their experiments in preserving native grass species, John Wick and Peggy Rathmann discovered keyline design principles of soil conservation and water harvesting.
 From the California Institute for Rural Studies report California Water Stewards: Innovative On-Farm Water Management Practices

 This video is part of the Water Stewardship video series produced by the Ecological Farming Association.
 Markegard Family Grass-Fed uses keyline strategies to build soil, increase forage production, save electricity, and reduce runoff on their ranch.

-Content for this page was originally developed by Brock Dolman, Occidental Arts and Ecology Center WATER Institute.
+Content for this page was originally developed by Brock Dolman with Occidental Arts and Ecology Center WATER Institute, and Katy Mamen with Ag Innovations.
 Various others have since contributed content.